-Congratulations on purchasing a Waypoint® Products Group's software package.
+Congratulations on purchasing Waypoint[®] Products Group's Inertial Explorer[®].

-Inertial Explorer® is a Windows-based suite of programs that provide GNSS (Global Navigation Satellite System) and inertial data post-processing.
+Inertial Explorer is a Windows-based suite of programs that provide GNSS (Global Navigation Satellite System) and inertial data post-processing.
 This manual will help you install and navigate your software.